johnnymatthews/blog/170226-ckan-libapache2-mod-wsig-installation-issue.md

 ---
 title: CKAN Lib Apache Installation Issue
+description: CKAN relies on libapache2-mod-wsgi to run various bits and bobs.
+Unfortunately for me I've ran into an issue.
 date: 2017-02-26
 ---

-So CKAN relies on `libapache2-mod-wsgi` to run various bits and bobs.
-Unfortunately for me I've ran into an issue.
 Attempting to install `libapache2-mod-wsgi` inside a Scotchbox Vagrant VM gives me the following error:

 ```bash
 WARNING: The following packages cannot be authenticated!